Sue and Edgar Wachenheim III Professor of History

 Graduate Cincinnati Psychoanalytic Institute (1984)

 Thomas A. Kohut received a B.A. from Oberlin College and a Ph.D. in history from the University of Minnesota.
 He is also a graduate of the Cincinnati Psychoanalytic Institute.
 He is currently Sue and Edgar Wachenheim III Professor of History at Williams College in Williamstown, Massachusetts.
-Kohut is a member of the Board of Trustees of the Austen Riggs Center in Stockbridge, Massachusetts and is Chair of the Council of Scholars of the Erik Erikson Institute at Austen Riggs.
+Kohut is a member of the Board of Trustees of the Austen Riggs Center in Stockbridge, Massachusetts and of the Council of Scholars at the Erik Erikson Institute at Austen Riggs.
 From 2000 to 2006, Kohut served as Dean of the Faculty at Williams College.
 Kohut has written three books: Empathy and the Historical Understanding of the Human Past (New York: Routledge, 2020); A German Generation: An Experiential History of the Twentieth Century (New Haven: Yale University Press; 2012); Wilhelm II and the Germans: A Study in Leadership (New York: Oxford University Press, 1991).
 He has also published articles on a number of historical and psychological topics: including the German humorist, Wilhelm Busch; letters from German soldiers at Stalingrad; and psychohistory, history, and psychoanalysis.